 So, what makes wine so different from other alcoholic drinks?
 Why does red wine cause bad hangovers?
 And most importantly, how do you cure a wine hangover?

 Although there’s no easy answer, science may have found the culprit in a handful of substances present in wine.
 In other words, the intensity of a hangover is ultimately tied to the amount of “impurities’ in the wine you're drinking.

-Follow along as we break down what these impurities are, offer some tips and suggestions for supplements for hangover prevention, and advice for what to do if you’ve already succumbed to the wrath of a wine hangover.
+Follow along as we break down what these impurities are, offer some tips and suggestions, and advice for what to do if you’ve already succumbed to the wrath of a wine hangover.

 What are congeners

 Congeners are byproducts of alcohol fermentation, and they are partly responsible for the alcohol's color.
 Darker liquors and red wine have more congeners than lighter ones — for instance, the amount of congeners in bourbon is 37 times the amount in vodka.1,2